 Pressure is notably being applied by the US government and the European Union.
 The Index on Censorship tracks the results of this pressure.
 You can also check the Office for Intellectual Freedom, which is run by ALA, the American Library Association.

 But each of the big Internet companies has vastly differing standards, which are expressed in their Terms & Conditions.
-This page is hardly ever read by users, and even if they do, one would need to be a lawyer to understand it.
+These pages are hardly ever read by users, and even if they do, one would need to be a lawyer to understand them.

 But we all tick the box and agree.